gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 grid datastore create https://datastore-public-bucket-access-test-bucket.s3.amazonaws.com/subfolder/trainingSet.tar.gz
 ```

-Which will copy the files from the source bucket into the managed Grid Datastore storage
-system.

 :::tip

 In the above example, you'll see that we omitted the `--name` option in the CLI command.
 When the `--name` option is omitted, the datastore name is assigned from the last `path`
-component of the URL (with suffixes stripped) So in the case above, the datastore would be named
+component of the URL (with suffixes stripped).
+So in the case above, the datastore would be named
 `"trainingset"` (the name is converted to all lowercase ASCII non-space characters).

-If we we wanted to use a different name, we can override the implicit naming by passing
+If we wanted to use a different name, we could override the implicit naming by passing
-the `--name` option / value parameter explicitly.
+the `--name` option explicitly.
 As an example, if we wanted to create a
 datastore from this bucket named `"lightning-train-data"` we could execute:

 ```bash